Rolex Monte-Carlo Masters Champions Hall of Fame

 The modern tournament, associated since 2006 with a famous brand of watches, is strongly backed by Monegasques; it is a jewel in the crown of local sport events.
 The great champions are particularly fond of it, particularly its inclusion as an ATP World Tour Masters 1000 international tournament and they vigorously defend it against any attempt to be downgraded.

-It is interesting that this year the favorites of the tournament, namely the first racket of the world Novak Djokovic and Rafael Nadal, who won the tournament in Monte Carlo 11 times in the past, which became a record, did not even reach the semifinals, losing to younger players.
+It is interesting that last year the favorites of the tournament, namely the first racket of the world Novak Djokovic and Rafael Nadal, who won the tournament in Monte Carlo 11 times in the past, which became a record, did not even reach the semifinals, losing to younger players.

 The success of the Monte-Carlo Masters has always depended on the talent of those who ply their rackets in this special corner of the Côte d’Azur.
 But who are they?
 HelloMonaco provides you with an exclusive Hall of Fame of the most successful and renowned players of all time.